Raf-rgb/Matriz/README.md

     {1, 1, 1}
   });

-  // Se suman los valores de B a los valores de A A.Sub(B);
+  // Se restan los valores de B a los valores de A A.Sub(B);
   A.Print();